Grigor Dimitrov: 2021: Australian Open quarterfinal, Indian Wells semifinal

-2022: 350th tour-level win, Masters semifinal, 30th Top-10 win
+2022: 350th career win, Masters semifinal, 30th Top 10 win

-The season for Dimitrov began at the 2022 Melbourne Summer Set tournament, where he reached the semifinals, before losing to qualifier Maxime Cressy.
-Next, he participated in the 2022 Australian Open but he lost in the second round to Benoît Paire.
+The season for Dimitrov began at the Melbourne Summer Set tournament, where he reached the semifinals, before losing to qualifier Maxime Cressy.
+Next, he participated in the Australian Open but he lost in the second round to Benoît Paire.

 At the 2022 Delray Beach Open following his second round win over Mitchell Krueger, Dimitrov became only the second man born in the ‘90s or later to reach 350 career wins, after Milos Raonic.
-He is the 130th man in the Open Era and the 22nd active player to do it.
+He was the 130th man in the Open Era and the 22nd active player to do it.

-In March, Dimitrov reached the quarterfinals of the Indian Wells Masters before losing to 7th seed Andrey Rublev in straight sets.
-At the Monte-Carlo Masters he reached the semifinals with an upset against 4th seed Casper Ruud and again 11th seed Hubert Hurkacz.
-At the French Open, he lost in the third round to 15th seed Diego Schwartzman in straight sets, whom Dimitrov defeated also in straight sets at the 2022 Mutua Madrid Open.
-At Wimbledon he retired in the first round against Steve Johnson.
+In March, Dimitrov reached the quarterfinals of the Indian Wells Masters before losing to seventh seed Andrey Rublev in straight sets.
+At the Monte-Carlo Masters, he reached the semifinals with an upset against fourth seed Casper Ruud and again 11th seed Hubert Hurkacz.
+At the French Open, he lost in the third round to 15th seed Diego Schwartzman in straight sets, whom Dimitrov defeated also in straight sets at the Madrid Open.
+At Wimbledon, he retired in the first round against Steve Johnson.

-At the 2022 National Bank Open he reached the second round in singles and in doubles with Andrey Rublev defeating Canadian wildcard debutant Alexis Galarneau and Wimbledon doubles champions Ebden/Purcell respectively.
+At the Canadian Open, he reached the second round in singles and in doubles with Andrey Rublev defeating Canadian wildcard debutant Alexis Galarneau and Wimbledon doubles champions Ebden/Purcell respectively.
 The pair also reached the second round of the 2022 Western & Southern Open defeating Dan Evans and John Peers.
-Following two straight first round losses at the 2022 Sofia Open and the 2022 Stockholm Open he won his opening match at the 2022 Erste Bank Open in Vienna against Thiago Monteiro.
-Next he defeated world No. 8 and third seed Andrey Rublev (his 30th Top-10 win) to reach the quarterfinals and Marcos Giron to reach his third semifinal of the season.
-He lost to world No. 4 and top seed eventual champion Daniil Medvedev in straight sets.
-At the 2022 Rolex Paris Masters he reached the third round defeating Botic van de Zandschulp, lucky loser Fabio Fognini before losing to World No. 1 Carlos Alcaraz to end his season.
+Following two straight first-round losses at the 2022 Sofia Open and the 2022 Stockholm Open, he won his opening match at the 2022 Erste Bank Open in Vienna against Thiago Monteiro.
+Next he defeated world No. 8 and third seed Andrey Rublev (his 30th top-10 win) to reach the quarterfinals and Marcos Giron to reach his third semifinal of the season.
+He lost to world No. 4 and top seed eventual champion, Daniil Medvedev, in straight sets.
+At the 2022 Rolex Paris Masters he reached the third round defeating Botic van de Zandschulp, lucky loser Fabio Fognini, before losing to world No. 1, Carlos Alcaraz, to end his season.

-He finished the year in the top 30 for the tenth year in a row, ranked World No. 28 on 21 November 2022.
+He finished the year in the top 30 for the tenth year in a row, ranked world No. 28 on 21 November 2022.
 Based on this ranking, being the Bulgarian male player No. 1, he was confirmed two days later as a participant at the 2023 United Cup as part of the Bulgarian team.